Particle velocity probe

-A Particle velocity probe, also known as a particle velocity sensor, is a device used to measure acoustic particle velocity in a sound field.
+A particle velocity probe, also known as a particle velocity sensor, is a device used to measure acoustic particle velocity in a sound field.
 In contrast to standard microphones, which measure sound pressure, particle velocity probes detect the vector quantity of particle motion.
 This measurement can be used for spatial analysis of acoustic environments.
 Two models of this device are commercially available.
 One is manufactured by Microflown Technologies, which produces a transducer known as the Microflown.
 The other is produced by Weles Acoustics.
 Both devices utilize similar transduction principles to measure acoustic particle velocity.

 The Microflown sensor is a microelectromechanical systems (MEMS) transducer designed to measure acoustic particle velocity directly.
 It is fabricated using cleanroom processes on silicon wafers.
 The sensor’s sensing element comprises two platinum wires, which function as temperature-dependent resistors.
 An electrical current heats these wires, and variations in local temperature cause changes in their electrical resistance.
 When exposed to an acoustic field, the particle velocity induces an asymmetric temperature distribution between the wires, resulting in a measurable resistance difference.
 This produces an output signal that is linearly related to the acoustic particle velocity over a frequency range typically between 20 Hz and 10 kHz.
 The sensor has a figure-eight directivity pattern.

+Two particle velocity probes placed orthogonal to each other is used in the Acoustic Multi Mission Sensor (AMMS), a device for detecting the location of gunfire and explosions, where it provides a 2D bearing measurement.
+Three orthogonal probes such as used in the Acoustic Vector Sensor (AVS) can be used for 3D bearing measurement.